ssube/packit/README.md

 llm = ChatOpenAI(model="gpt-4", temperature=0)

-backstories = {
+ending = "Leave the end open for the next person to continue the story." backstories = {
+    "captain": "You are a ship's captain, telling a story of the one that didn't get away. "
+    + ending,
+    "fisherman": "You are a fisherman, recounting a tale of the one that got away. "
+    + ending,
-    "captain": "You are a ship's captain, telling a story of the one that didn't get away.", "fisherman": "You are a fisherman, recounting a tale of the one that got away.", "pirate": "You are a salty pirate, telling a tale of the high seas.", "sailor": "You are a sailor, spinning a yarn about the open ocean.", }
+    "pirate": "You are a salty pirate, telling a tale of the high seas. " + ending, "sailor": "You are a sailor, spinning a yarn about the open ocean. " + ending, }

-agents = {k: Agent(v, backstories[k], {}) for k, v in backstories.items()}
+agents = [Agent(name, backstory, {}, llm) for name, backstory in backstories.items()]
-starter = choice(list(agents.values()))
+starter = choice(agents)

 story = starter("Start writing a tall tale about sea monsters.") story = loop_converse(agents, story)